minqiaowang/on-premise-adg/connect-primary-standby/connect-primary-standby.md

 - Open the 1521 port for both hosts.
 - Enable ssh connect for the oracle user.
 - Configure the Name Resolution.
-- Set TCP socket size.
+- Set TCP socket size for performance.
 - Prompt-less SSH configure.

 ### Prerequisites